Click on the links below to find out more

 Physiotherapy: As swelling subsides, the patient will be advised to start a careful physical rehabilitation program.
 Specific exercises will restore function to your knee and strengthen the leg muscles that support it.
 Over a phased process of strength and conditioning, gradual reintroduction of strenuous activity can be undertaken.
 If at any stage patients are having symptomatic instability, then surgery needs to be carefully re-evaluated.

 Dr Slattery’s Non-Operative Physiotherapy Protocol can be downloaded here: ACL-Non Op Rehabilitation

 Despite physiotherapy, some patients’ knees will remain unstable and may require ligament reconstruction.
 These will generally present within the first 3 months of the injury, or when sports are resumed.

-ACL Reconstruction Most ACL tears cannot be sutured (stitched) back together.
+ACL Reconstruction Most ACL tears cannot be sutured (stitched) back together, instead requiring the ligament be reconstructed via tissue graft.
 To surgically repair the ACL and restore knee stability, the ligament must be reconstructed.
 Dr Slattery will replace your torn ligament with a tissue graft.
 This graft acts as a scaffolding for a new ligament to grow on.